dlt-hub/dlt/docs/website/docs/general-usage/data-contracts.md

 This resource will allow new subtables to be created, but will throw an exception if data is extracted for an existing table which contains a new column.

-The `schema_contract_settings` exists on the `source` decorator as a directive for all resources of that source and on the `resource` decorator as a directive for the individual resource.
+The `schema_contract` exists on the `source` decorator as a directive for all resources of that source and on the `resource` decorator as a directive for the individual resource.
 Additionally it exists on the `pipeline.run()` method, which will override all existing settings.
-The `schema_contract_settings` is a dictionary with keys that control the following:
+The `schema_contract` is a dictionary with keys that control the following:

 * `table` creating of new tables and subtables
 * `columns` creating of new columns on an existing table